epiphyt/impressum/README.md

 == Screenshots ==

-1. Manage your imprit with Impressums easy to use interface.
+1. Manage your imprint with _Impressum_'s easy to use interface.
-2. Add the `[impressum]` shortcode wherever you want to output your imprint.
+2. Add the "Imprint" block wherever you want to output your imprint.
 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.

 == Changelog ==

+= 2.0.0 =
+* Added imprint block
+* Allow setting the imprint page
+* Complete code refactoring
+* Add comparison table for _Impressum Plus_
+* Add possibility to output fields without title
+* Small user interface improvements
+* Fixed removing the welcome message

 = 1.0.4 =
 * Added new select for "Partnership" legal entity.